fbponz/fbponz/README.md

 I'm an electronic engineer and passionate developer.
 Currently, I am working for [Mahle](https://www.mahle.com) in electromobility.
 My current roles are Software engineer, Testing engineer, and also integration engineer.

 Recently, I finished a Master's Degree in data analytics on [EDEM](https://edem.eu/master-big-data-analytics/).
-I discovered a new field to research and develop products.
-I love data :D

 I can write code in the following languages:
 + C/C++